gar-r/dns-split/README.md

 }
 ```

+_Note: the trailing "`.`" characters in the domain names is not a mistake, make sure you end your domains with "`.`" as well, otherwise they will not match!_

 The configuration file is a simple json document, and the following options can be used in it:

 | Attribute      | Description                                     | Type   |